 Not that there’s anything wrong with those that do, but I don’t rent cars.
 I don’t drive for that matter.
-I sold my car in 2001 before moving to Chicago.
-I don’t need a car here.
+In 2001, before moving to Chicago, I sold my car.
+There is no need for a car here.
 I did just fine with public transit and the occasional taxi and now with Uber my need for a car is almost nil.

 When I travel I never rent a car.
 If I travel for work, I will either Uber everywhere, or I will travel with someone who is renting.
 Same with personal travel – I haven’t needed to rent a car since 2009.
 I have taken trips where one of our group will rent though.

 Today, I schlep to Myrtle Beach, SC and am forced to rent.
 I couldn’t make the times work to travel in and out of MYR directly.
 I had to opt for a flight to CHS instead.
 While this allows me to visit for the weekend and not have an overnight in Cleveland in order to be back to work on time Monday morning, it does mean I have a two hour drive each direction.

 It’s not that I can’t drive.
 My choice is not to.
 I got a new boss two years so and as he reviewed my expenses he asked why I didn’t have rental cars on the report, to which I responded “I don’t drive, I am driven.”
 He still gives me shit for that to this day.